sebastianbergmann/phpunit-documentation-english/src/writing-tests-for-phpunit.rst

 In each iteration step, it must yield an array.
 For each of these arrays, the test method will be called with the contents of the array as its arguments.

+Alternatively, the :ref:`DataProviderClosure <appendixes.attributes.DataProviderClosure>` attribute can be used to define a data provider inline as a static closure, without having to implement a separate static method.

 .. literalinclude:: examples/writing-tests-for-phpunit/NumericDataSetsTest.php
    :caption: Using a data provider that returns an array of arrays
    :name: writing-tests-for-phpunit.data-providers.examples.NumericDataSetsTest.php